quipucords/quipucords/README.md

 make server-init
 ```

-Both of the above commands create a superuser with name `admin` and password of `pass`.
+Both of the above commands create a superuser with name `admin` and password of `qpcpassw0rd`.

 ## Running the Server
 To run the development server using Postgres, run the following command: